 We all know that children enjoy playgrounds, and when used safely, they can be a great place for kids to run, jump, climb, or swing.
 Unfortunately, when not well planned or maintained, playground can also be a very high risk place for kids to play.
 Playground injuries usually consist of minor scrapes or bruises, but there is always the potential for more serious injuries, such as broken bones, complex fractures, concussions, and lacerations, just to name a few.
 If your child is injured playing on a public or private playground, you may be able to recover damages for his or her injuries from the party responsible for the maintenance of the playground.
 The first step, after receiving adequate medical attention, is to contact a Fayette County personal injury attorney to determine whether you may have a claim.
-The attorneys of the Law Offices of Shane Smith are available to help and will meet with you free of charge.
+The attorneys of Shane Smith Law are available to help and will meet with you free of charge.

 The good news is that playground injuries can be prevented.
 The Consumer Product Safety Commission provides the following guidance in ensuring that your child’s chosen play area is as safe as it possibly can be.